andrewlorien/Coding-Challenge/DevOps-Coding-Challenge.md

     - Compile and build the code (jekyll or hugo)
     - Deploy the dev / staging environments accordingly.

-- Prepare automated task to run the created script mentioned in development part.
+- Prepare automated tasks to run the created script mentioned in development part.
     - Generate new page and push to github every 10 minutes. (run the script for `dev`)
     - tag and push to github every 1 hour. (run the script for `staging`)

-- Prepare automated task to auto update the served sites every 5 minutes following roles:
+- Prepare automated tasks to auto update the served sites every 5 minutes following roles:
-    - if there is new commit, then update the dev server
+    - if there is a new commit, then update the dev server
-    - if there is new tag, then update the staging server
+    - if there is a new tag, then update the staging server

 - Optional
     - Map a custom domain name on the server, install a Letsencrypt SSL/TLS certificate